Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Simulation Results

-In this section, we provide simulation results to show the effectiveness of our design and verify several architecture designs with our CoMP example case, which requires super high flexibility and scalability.
-In this example, we use this example to show the learning algorithms under our architecture can effectively solve the problem with decent scalability.
+In this section, we provide simulation results to show the effectiveness of our proposed federated multi-agent RL frameworks and verify several architecture designs with our CoMP example case, which requires super high flexibility and scalability.

 We consider a $182m\times 168m$ serving area with $|\mathcal{U}|=160$ PCP distributed users in $10$ clusters with largest radius of \SI{40}{\meter}.
 The new users' position is generated every time slot and the old users stay on-grid for two time-slots before the service time-out.
-The users are served by $|\mathcal{B}| = 5\times 4 = 20$ access-points.
-The access-points are distributed in cellular with 6 neighbours.
-The gap between neighbouring access-points is $44.3m$ or $52m$.
+The users are served by $|\mathcal{B}| = 5\times 4 = 20$ APs.
+The APs are distributed in cellular with 6 neighbours.
+The gap between neighbouring APs is $44.3m$ or $52m$.
 The number of possible cooperation actions is $|\mathcal{A}=12|$, as the maximum size of the cluster is considered as $3$.
-The access-points choose one or two of its neighbour to cooperate.
-The cooperation is considered as established if both neighbouring access-points select each other to cooperate, i.e hand-shake.
-In this way, the cooperation decision can be made for all access-points within a round-trip time between the current access-point and its neighbours without the information exchange between the central server.
+The APs choose one or two of its neighbour to cooperate.
+Users' locations follow PCP distribution with $10$ clusters in the area.

 For the baseline, we use the greedy scheme or fixed cooperation scheme.
-As we don't consider any cooperation loss in our model, the cooperation can only bring gain to system performance.
-Thus, the greedy scheme will lead to a fixed cooperation scheme with maximum cooperating access-points, which can be seen as a greedy optimum.
-The cooperation scheme is presented in Fig.\ref{fig:fixcoop}, where the access-points with the same colour are cooperating.
+As we consider the cooperation loss by a maximum cluster size in our model, the cooperation can only bring gain to system performance.
+Thus, the greedy scheme will lead to a fixed cooperation scheme with maximum cooperating APs, which can be seen as a greedy optimum.
+The cooperation scheme is presented in Fig.\ref{fig:fixcoop}, where the APs with the same colour are cooperating.
+We also use the random scheme as a performance baseline, where agents randomly select its actions.